jrlarsen/GetProgramming/js_next/README.md

  * 1) Define a cube function that cubes
  *    any number passed in as an argument.
  *
- * 2) Define a showCube function and test it
+ * 2) Test your cube function
  *    four times with different arguments.
  *
  * Math.sqrt is a built-in function to find
  * the positive square root of a number.
  * e.g. Math.sqrt(9) finds the square root of 9.
  *
- * 3) Define and test a showSquareRoot function
+ * 3) Define and test a squareRoot function
  *    to find square roots and display
  *    them on the console.
  *    e.g. The square root of 9 is 3.